 salt and pepper to taste

-This was a huge hit with the fam, and I can’t wait to make it again!
+This dish was a massive hit with the fam, and I can’t wait to make it again!